Consultancies pocketing EU millions prompts MEP grilling

 Already a member?

-Collectively, the have landed over €462 million in contracts between 2016 and 2019, according to a report earlier this year by the Brussels-based Euractiv media outlet.
+Collectively, they have landed over €462 million in contracts between 2016 and 2019, according to a report earlier this year by the Brussels-based Euractiv media outlet.

 Monika Hohlmeier, a German centre-right MEP, chairs the parliament's budgetary control committee.

-Note: This article was updated on 29 November, 2021 at 9:56.
-It had incorrectly suggested the 6 December meeting would be held with Dombrovskis, when in fact it will be with Johannes Hahn